chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### Object.create

-- Is a static method of the Object Function
+- Is a static method of the Object Constructor

+- It takes an object called the **prototype object** as argument, and returns a new object that inherits properties from the prototype object.

-- Definition: Creates a new object that inherits properties from an existing object (the prototype object).
+- Definition: The function takes a prototype object as argument, and creates a new object that inherits properties from the prototype.

   - Creates a new object whose `[[Prototype]]` property references the argument.